German Accusative Case (der Akkusativ)

 Soldiers

-• To identify the direct object in German, locate the verb and ask, “wen (whom) or was (what)”.
+1. To identify the direct object in German, locate the verb and ask, “wen” (whom) or “was” (what).

-• Accusative is also employed with accusative prepositions.
+3. The accusative case is also used with accusative prepositions.

-• πŸ‡©πŸ‡ͺ Ich habe einen Tasche fΓΌr meinen Bruder.
+πŸ‡©πŸ‡ͺ Ich habe eine Tasche fΓΌr meinen Bruder.

 Some common time expressions are listed in Table 1.4: